 In 2012, McIngvale was appointed by Mississippi Governor Phil Bryant as a commissioner of GoCoast 2020, charged with defining how key priorities and leveraged resources can help overcome challenges faced by the Coast in the aftermath of the BP Deepwater Horizon oil spill.
 He is co-chair of the Workforce GoTeam.
-He serves as vice president of the board of directors of the MS World Trade Center.
-He is a past chairman of both the Jackson County Chamber of Commerce and the Jackson County Economic Development Foundation.
+He is also a member of Governor Bryant’s Ocean Task Force, created in 2017 to place Mississippi among the nation’s leadership for maritime technology development and application.
+He is a past board chairman of both the Jackson County Chamber of Commerce and the Jackson County Economic Development Foundation.

-Following 2005’s Hurricane Katrina, Jim was actively involved with Federal, State and Local agencies and contractors, assisting in housing and aid programs for his neighbors and fellow shipyard workers in Mississippi.
-He was a member of the Defense / Industrial Committee of Mississippi Governor Haley Barbour’s Commission on Recovery, Rebuilding & Renewal.
+Following Hurricane Katrina, Jim was actively involved with Federal, State and Local agencies and contractors, assisting in housing and aid programs for his neighbors and fellow shipyard workers in Mississippi.
+He was a member of the Defense / Industrial Committee of Governor Haley Barbour’s Commission on Recovery, Rebuilding & Renewal.